joeldmyers/python-sandbox-2/README.md

 ## Handling Exceptions

-Unhandled exceptions are fatal to the application.
+Unhandled exceptions are fatal to an application.
 We need to make sure we handle all exceptions.

 Generally use try / except.